index

 Exploitation fills the possibility space through rapid innovation.
 Once fire was discovered, cooking, heating, tool hardening, and land clearing followed within centuries.
 Once agriculture was discovered, irrigation, selective breeding, food storage, and trade developed rapidly.
 The exploitation phase exhibits exponential growth as civilization climbs the complexity ladder in the expanded space.

 Breakthrough represents a phase transition to a new organizational state.
-Not incremental improvement but fundamental restructuring.
+Not incremental improvement but a fundamental restructuring.
 The agricultural revolution restructured hunter-gatherer organization.
 The industrial revolution restructured agrarian organization.
 Each transition involved new energy sources, communication modes, social structures, and cognitive frameworks.
 The breakthrough relaxes constraints at a higher level, initiating the next cycle.

 Mathematical Formalization

-The innovation cycle admits a precise representation through organizational overhead dynamics.
+The innovation cycle admits a representation through organizational overhead dynamics.
 Define the exploitation parameter ϵ(t)\epsilon(t) measuring how thoroughly the possibility space fills, ranging from 0 (discovery) to 1 (complete saturation).

 The overhead evolution follows,

-η(t)=η0+(ηcη0)×ϵ(t)1kϵ(t),\eta(t) = \eta_0 + (\eta_c - \eta_0) \times \frac{\epsilon(t)}{1 - k\epsilon(t)},
+η(t)=η0+(ηsatη0)×ϵ(t)1kϵ(t),\eta(t) = \eta_0 + (\eta_{\text{sat}} - \eta_0) \times \frac{\epsilon(t)}{1 - k\epsilon(t)},

-where η0\eta_0 is baseline overhead at discovery, ηc0.304\eta_c \approx 0.304 is bankruptcy threshold, and kk determines saturation sharpness.
+where η0\eta_0 is baseline overhead at discovery, ηsat\eta_{\text{sat}} is the saturation threshold (empirically around 0.25-0.30), and kk determines saturation sharpness.
 The exploitation parameter grows through,

 dϵdt=rϵ(1ϵ)δη,\frac{d\epsilon}{dt} = r\epsilon(1-\epsilon) - \delta\eta,

 combining logistic growth (first term) with overhead friction (second term).
-As ϵ1\epsilon \to 1, overhead approaches ηc\eta_c and growth rate collapses.
+As ϵ1\epsilon \to 1, overhead approaches ηsat\eta_{\text{sat}} and growth rate collapses.

-tcrisis=t0+1rln(ηcη0η1η0),t_{\text{crisis}} = t_0 + \frac{1}{r}\ln\left(\frac{\eta_c - \eta_0}{\eta_1 - \eta_0}\right),
+tcrisist0+1rln(ηsatη0η1η0),t_{\text{crisis}} \sim t_0 + \frac{1}{r}\ln\left(\frac{\eta_{\text{sat}} - \eta_0}{\eta_1 - \eta_0}\right),

-When overhead reaches the bankruptcy threshold, maintaining existing structure requires infinite energy.
+During exploitation, productive capacity must overcome growing overhead.
+As η\eta increases, maintenance costs grow nonlinearly—small increases in overhead near saturation produce large increases in coordination burden.
+When overhead approaches the saturation threshold, maintaining existing structure becomes unsustainable.
 The system faces a binary choice—collapse to a lower organizational level or breakthrough to a higher level with lower effective overhead.

 The breakthrough timing depends on the exploration of adjacent possibility spaces.
 While the primary innovation saturates, secondary exploration continues.
 The breakthrough probability follows,